NickHeiner/eslint-bankruptcy/README.md

 }
 ```

-Next, you add `no-return-assign` as an `error` in your `.eslintrc`.
 Future code, anywhere in your codebase, will have to respect the new rule.
 Existing code does not need to be further modified.

 **Highly recommended:** pass `--explanation` to provide additional context: